SPC & WPC Flooring: What They Are, Pros/Cons & Best Brands

 In our SmartCore flooring review, we found it to be more of a budget option though—at least compared to the brands above.
 SmartCore’s wear layer isn’t as durable—and according to more than a few WPC flooring reviews, it’s prone to scratching.

-How Does WPC Flooring Compare to Other Faux Wood Floors?
+How Do SPC and WPC Flooring Compare to Other Faux Wood Floors?

 In previous decades, the vinyl plank vs. laminate debate often came down to one key difference: LVP is waterproof and laminate wasn’t.